iKarTehFox/web-clock/README.md

 - **Webpack** ([Link](https://webpack.js.org/)): Licensed under MIT License
   - Copyright JS Foundation and other contributors

-Each license can be found in the code's respective files or website.
+This is a non-exhaustive list of OSS used in this project.
+It does not include every single piece of software.
+Each license can be found in the project's respective path or website.

 # Acknowledgements (Fonts)
 - **Dancing Script** ([Link](https://fonts.google.com/specimen/Dancing+Script)): Licensed under SIL Open Font License 1.1